csomgyula/select2/doc/synch2.md

 It could happen that thread 0 is unable to detect thread 1's idle period, hence it will see thread 1 as always being active and stay in the wait loop forever.

-### The safe and wait-free ###
+### The final one ###

 It looks like that by breaking the symmetry we became unfair to thread 0.
-So lets rebuild the symmetry in a dynamic way.
-We make the waker role dynamic: different thread will play the role in different rounds.
+So lets rebuild the symmetry in a dynamic way and make the waker role dynamic: **different threads will play the 'waker' role in different rounds**.
 An initial protocol might look like this:

     # mark this thread as active
     active[i] = true